-During the year, the budget was amended to increase state grants and charges for services.
-There were amendments to increase and decrease various expenditures.
-These changes are shown on page 18 of this report.
+During the year, the budget was amended to increase appropriations for Township Board and Zoning.
+These changes are shown on page 17 of this report.

 The following schedule shows a comparison of the original general fund budget, the final amended general fund budget and actual totals from operations: